DmytroGio/Vision-Compass/devlog.md

 ## 2025-08-5
 - Info panel - description of the application's philosophy and hotkeys
-- Export, Import, Delete list
+- Export, Import, Delete list [done]

+## 2025-08-07
+- Change the import and export settings icon [done]

+## 2025-08-07
+- Incorrect position offset (scrollbar moves to the top of the list or list is refreshed) after changing the status of a task at the bottom of the list to “completed/not completed.”